-The Kid Detective is available to rent or buy now
+The Kid Detective is available to rent or buy now.

-With a beautiful crime noir-inspired score, The Kid Detective is an all too rare gem in modern film comedy.
-It’s intelligently crafted screenplay, both fresh and engaging.
-The narrative never allowing for simple labels as its shifts and sways between set-piece humour, noir, drama and dark comedy.
-And while for some viewers, its finale may prove disconcerting considering the comedic shine proceeding it, The Kid Detective is nothing short of fascinating, innovative, and fresh.
+The Kid Detective is a rare gem in murder mystery comedy with a beautiful crime noir-inspired score.
+Here its intelligently crafted screenplay is not only fresh but highly engaging in a narrative that never allows for simple labels as its shifts between humour, noir, drama and dark comedy.
+For some viewers, its final act may prove disconcerting considering its initial comedic tone, but The Kid Detective is nothing short of a fascinating, innovative, and delightful streaming gem.